mtlynch/mtlynch.io/content/notes/ma-residents-can-sue-over-email/index.md

 I hoped that my home state of Massachusetts might have a law like California's so I could exercise my rights with spammers like Dan does.

-It turns out that Massachusetts _does_ have a law protecting consumers from spam, though it actually predates ecommerce.
+It turns out that Massachusetts _does_ have a law protecting consumers from spam, though it actually predates e-commerce.

 The Massachusetts law is the Consumer Privacy in Commercial Transactions Act (or CPICTA).
 In commercial transactions, it forbids the merchant from collecting more personal information than necessary to complete a credit card transaction: